raspberrypilearning/astropi-2-animation/en/step_2.md

 + What does your error message say?
 Which line has an error?
 + Does your code match the code above?

+--- collapse ---
+---
+title: NameError
+---

++ Have you got the right letters in your list?
++ Have you defined all the colours you are using?
++ Have you spelled the name of your image correctly in `sense.set_pixels(image)`?

+--- /collapse ---

+--- collapse ---
+---
+title: SyntaxError
+---

++ Have you got commas on the end of each line of your image list?

+--- /collapse ---

 --- /task ---